MFAM 501. Research Tools and Methodology: Quantitative. 3 Units.

 MFAM 644.
 Child Abuse and Family Violence.
 3 Units.

-Definition and incidence of physical and emotional abuse, neglect, sexual molestation, dynamics of family violence; offender and nonoffender characteristics.
-Treatment of children, adolescents, the family and adults abused as children.
-Treatment modalities, including individual, group, and family therapy.
-Ethical and legal issues, community resources, multidisciplinary approach to child abuse, assessment, interview techniques, and confidentiality.
-Examines how cultural, SES, poverty and/or social stress impacts a family's mental health and recovery.
-Minimum of thirty contact hours.
-Cross-listing: COUN 644.
+Presents characteristics of physical and emotional abuse, neglect, sexual molestation, and family violence including offender and nonoffender traits.
+Focus on treatment including individual, group, and family therapy.
+Ethical and legal issues, community resources, and multidisciplinary approaches to child abuse.
+Examines cultural, SES, poverty and/or social stress impacts on mental health and recovery.

 MFAM 645.
-Advanced Substance Abuse-Treatment Strategies.
+Advanced Treatment Strategies – Substance Use Disorders.
 3 Units.

-Presents information about addictions treatment for adults, adolescents, families, groups, and those with multiple diagnoses.
+Explores contemporary treatment strategies in depth for substance use disorders with adults, adolescents, families, groups, and those with multiple diagnoses.

 MFAM 665.
 Structural and Multidimensional Family Therapy.
 2 Units.